 Tuesday & Wednesday, September 29 & 30: Mahale Mountains National Park

 Tracking Chimpanzees—humanity’s closest living genetic allies—is the main activity in Mahale.
 The forests here support a healthy population of 1,000 wild Eastern Chimpanzees, including the 60-strong Mimikere Community, which was first habituated by Japanese researchers in the 1960s, now providing visitors the once-in-a-lifetime opportunity to walk in the midst of these intelligent, sociable and thoroughly fascinating creatures.
 No less than eight smaller primate species have also been recorded, with Yellow Baboon, Ashy Red Colobus, and Blue, Red-tailed and Vervet Monkeys frequently encountered close to camp.
 Superb all-round birding is boosted by several charismatic forest species—among them Ross’s Turaco, Trumpeter Hornbill, Crested Malimbe, Bamboo Warbler, and the globally threatened Kungwe Apalis.
 Between walks, take a refreshing dip or snorkel in Lake Tanganyika, which stands at an altitude of 2,536 feet on the Rift Valley floor below the jungle-clad slopes and wild crags of an 8,070-foot escarpment.
 Home to more than 500 fish species, this magnificently scenic inland sea ranks as the world’s longest and second-deepest freshwater body, and it is also credibly claimed to be the least polluted lake on the planet.
 Enjoy sundowners on the beach, and dinners and overnights at the stunning Greystoke Mahale.

-After breakfast, transfer to the airstrip for a flight to Dar es Salaam, then on to your international flights home.
+After breakfast, transfer to the airport for your international flights home.